 Chris Evans’ Transformation Into the Marvel Hero

 Evans is six-feet-tall with a mesomorph body type.
 This means that he is naturally strong and athletic, has low body fat, and it’s not as difficult for him to gain muscular strength.

-On the flipside, he can also gain fat relatively easy, so he has to be careful with his calorie intake.
+But similar to Tom Hardy, he can also gain fat relatively easy, so he has to be careful with his calorie intake.

 The mesomorph body type responds incredibly well to weight training, and can see gains very quickly.

 When Evans landed the role of Steve Rogers in the first Captain America movie, he didn’t have a lot of fat on his body, but he wasn’t incredibly muscular either.